 Compelling, as I said, but very, very wrong.
 How so?
 Well, let’s start with the fact that marijuana is not the US’s largest cash crop and never was.
-This comes from a new book, Marijuana Legalization, What Everyone Needs to Know on the economics of Pot by Jonathan Caulkins, Angela Hawken, Mark Kleiman, and Beau Kilmer.
-The book has been widely praised—and attacked—for debunking many a myth propounded by both sides: those for and those against legalization.
+This comes from a new book, Marijuana Legalization: What Everyone Needs to Know on the Economics of Pot, by Jonathan Caulkins, Angela Hawken, Mark Kleiman, and Beau Kilmer.
+The book has been widely praised—and attacked—for debunking many myths propounded by both sides: those for and those against legalization.
 Looking for real facts in a field where both sides notoriously cherry pick their data can yield startling results, and that seems to be the case here.

 For those interested in the medical potential of THC, the active ingredient in pot (or one of its active ingredients, depending on who you ask), there is at least one public company to invest in.
 What it is and whether it’s a good buy are things I’ll be getting to shortly.

 Dude, there’s like — wow! — an elephant in the room, or something

 It seems clear that pot was never as big as its proponents claimed, at least not in business terms, but serious investors don’t really care how big the legal market is, only how fast it’s growing.
 With eight states, including California, now having voted to make pot legal it would seem that it must be growing very fast indeed.
 The problem: there is no legal market for pot in the United States.
 State legalization has only made pot mostly legal.
 Mostly legal is fine for those who want to buy and smoke pot, extremely inconvenient for those who want to sell pot, and an absolute show stopper for those who want to invest in it—assuming, that is, that they are wise and informed.